Samarth1302/Samarth1302/README.md

 ###

 <p align="left">My name is Samarth and I'm a software enthusiast from Ahmedabad.
-I have a keen interest in backend development.
+Graduated from Ahmedabad University, I have a keen interest in backend development.
 I like to tackle DSA problems and have participated in multiple contests over Codechef, Codeforces and Leetcode.</p>

 ###